daschablume/g2p_correction/README.md

 # Grapheme to phoneme: correction using user interface

 Powered by matcha-tts and *retrained montreal forced alignment model (*since matcha-tts is using espeak).
+A part of the KTH course "Speech Technology".
+Supervisors: Jens Edlund and Jim O'Regan.

 ## How to install: ##
   (was tested on Mac Mojave)